smartrent/grizzly/README.md

 However, this is slower in general and is only recommended for quick one off command sending.
-If you're building a long running application the first example is recommend along with storing the connected device to keep the connection alive for faster response times.
+If you're building a long running application the first example is recommended along with storing the connected device to keep the connection alive for faster response times.

-see the `Grizzly` module docs for more details about `Grizzly.send_command`
+See the `Grizzly` module docs for more details about `Grizzly.send_command`

 ## Configuration